-Kestra Advisory Services, LLC is a San-Diego-based investment advisory firm with more than $2.14 billion in assets under management (AUM).
+Kestra Advisory Services is an investment advisory firm based in Austin, Texas, with more than $30 billion in assets under management (AUM).
 It’s powered by more than 1,000 independent advisor representatives (IARs) who are registered with the firm.
 Many of these advisors are also affiliated with third-party accounting, legal and tax-planning businesses.

 Kestra Advisory Services Background

 Kestra Advisory Services formed in 1997.
 It's owned by the Kingfisher Holding, LP.

 As mentioned earlier, the firm has headquarters in Austin, Texas, but its IARs have offices across the country.

 Kestra Advisory Services Client Types and Minimum Account Sizes

 Kestra Advisory Services works with advisors.
 This is why its website doesn't address retail clients.
 Its IARs, in turn, work with various client types including:

 - Corporations and other business organizations

 Account minimums depend on the advisor, external advisor or platform.
 Generally, the minimum requirement is $25,000, but account minimums for certain platforms can range from $10,000 to $1 million.